canonical/kafka-operator/docs/how-to/h-kafka-connect.md

 juju grant-secret mysecret kafka-connect
 ```

-Finally, Kafka Connect charm should be configured to use the newly provided secret.
-This can be done by issuing `juju config` command to specify the secret-id obtained above:
+Finally, the Kafka Connect charm should be configured to use the newly provided secret.
+This can be done by running the `juju config` command to specify the secret-id obtained above:

 ```bash
 juju config kafka-connect system-users=secret:cvh7kruupa1s46bqvuig